 Most advertising, promotions, and marketing managers work full time.
 Some advertising and promotions managers work more than 40 hours per week.

-Overall employment of advertising, promotions, and marketing managers is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
-Advertising, promotions, and marketing campaigns will continue to be essential for organizations as they seek to maintain and expand their share of the market.
+Overall employment of advertising, promotions, and marketing managers is projected to grow 10 percent from 2020 to 2030, about as fast as the average for all occupations.

 How to Become an Advertising, Promotions, or Marketing Manager

 A bachelor’s degree is required for most advertising, promotions, and marketing management positions.
 For advertising management positions, some employers prefer a bachelor’s degree in advertising or journalism.
 A relevant course of study might include classes in marketing, consumer behavior, market research, sales, communication methods and technology, visual arts, art history, and photography.

 Marketing managers typically need a bachelor's degree in a business field, such as marketing, or in a related field, such as communications.
 In addition, completing an internship while in school can be useful.

 Work Experience in a Related Occupation

 Advertising, promotions, and marketing managers typically have work experience in advertising, marketing, promotions, or sales.
 For example, many managers are former sales representatives; buyers or purchasing agents; or public relations specialists.

 Analytical skills.
 Advertising, promotions, and marketing managers must be able to analyze industry trends to determine the most promising strategies for their organization.